Bummer and Lazarus: Death of Bummer

 Bummer continued alone, although Mark Twain reported a year later in the Daily Morning Call that he had taken a small black puppy under his wing.
 Nothing more was heard of the puppy and without his companion, Lazarus, Bummer was of less interest to the press.
 He died a lingering death in November 1865 after being kicked by a drunk, Henry Rippey.
 Bummer was still popular enough that, to avoid violence, the city immediately arrested Rippey.
 He also did not escape popular justice: on learning of his crime, his cellmate, David Popley, "popped him in the smeller".

 Bummer's passing did not make the headlines in the same way that Lazarus' death had, but Jump created a new cartoon showing him lying in state while Lazarus tucked into a table of food in the ether above him and rats paid their respects.
 Mark Twain produced a eulogy for him in the Virginia City Enterprise which was reprinted in the Californian on 11 November 1865:

 Bummer was also mounted by the taxidermist and placed on display.

+Preservation and tribute

-In 1906, both specimens were donated to the Golden Gate Park museum (now the M. H. de Young Memorial Museum) where they remained in storage until they were destroyed in 1910.
+In 1906, the Bummer and Lazarus taxidermies were donated to the Golden Gate Park Museum (now the M. H. de Young Memorial Museum).
+Contemporaneous newspaper reports place the dogs at the Museum as late as June 1917.
+Records of the Fine Arts Museums of San Francisco, the institutional parent of the de Young, include undated notations that the specimens were "Destroyed."
+But these records do not indicate a date, or a reason why, this happened.

 On 28 March 1992, E Clampus Vitus placed a brass plaque commemorating the two dogs at Transamerica Redwood Park, a small park adjacent to the base of the Transamerica Pyramid.